 Available with 3D Analyst license.

-The TIN Editor toolset contains a suite of tools to interactively manipulate a TIN in a map view.
-You can use tools in the TIN Editor toolset to perform editing tasks on your TIN datasets interactively, including the following:
+The TIN Editor contains a suite of tools to interactively manipulate a TIN in a map view.
+You can use tools in the TIN Editor to perform editing tasks on your TIN datasets interactively, including the following:

 - Add or remove nodes.

 - Swap the edges of a TIN.